NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox is active for 1 more frame
     - The hitboxes increased in size to 190 from 179
     - Bounces the opponent much closer to Jirobo, allowing him to hit 5B in situations where it used to not reach far enough
+    - JB DIR change removed (TODO: vanilla?)
 - JA
-    - Does 16 damage from 8
+    - 13 damage from 8
+    - 2 chip damage from 1
     - Pushes on block
     - Strong power from medium
-    - Does 2 chip damage up from 1
+    - Bounces opponent
+    - Stone appears 4 frames faster
 - 5Y damage reduced from 22 to 20
 - 2Y added
 - JY
     - Added
     - High and Mid crush during air throw
 - 5X has two less frames super freeze
+- 2X
-- 2X made immune to highs and mids from frames 0-14 after super freeze instead of intangible 0-1, 42-end
+    - Made immune to highs and mids from frames 0-14 after super freeze instead of intangible 0-1, 42-end
+    - High/mid crush frames adjusted
+    - Is “standing” sooner on whiff and hit
+    - Does not push on block
+    - Hitbox has 4 active frames (from 10)
+    - Blockable by all
+- RB
-- RB ends 12 frames earlier
+    - Ends 12 frames earlier
+    - B endlag sped up
+    - More blockstun
+    - Pushes on block
 - RA
     - Has guard frames when Jirobo is in the air and can be thrown
     - Hits twice